olcf/olcf-user-docs/software/viz_tools/visit.rst

 - GPU Acceleration
     - Use cluster’s graphics cards: Unchecked

-Click “Apply”.
+Click “Apply” and make sure to save the settings (Options/Save Settings).
 Exit and re-launch VisIt.

 .. note::
     Users with large datasets may see a slight performance boost by